Skip to content Skip to footer

 LaDuke faces at least five charges from Aitkin County related to pipeline protest, including trespassing on critical infrastructure, unlawful assembly, harassment and public nuisance.
 She was issued a citation in December for praying at her own lodge near an easement site next to the Mississippi River.
 She calls the charges trumped up “bullshit” and expects they’ll be dropped.
 In the meantime, she remains unintimidated.
 “I myself may end up getting arrested here,” she tells me, referring to her new camp at Shell River.
 “I got my attorney here.”

 That attorney is White Earth Band tribal lawyer Frank Bibeau, who not only represents LaDuke but a number of other Water Protectors facing charges for taking nonviolent direct action against the pipeline.
 His civil motion to dismiss LaDuke’s charges argues Aitkin County lacks jurisdiction in criminal court because she is tribal member, and so her trespass case should be handled in the tribe’s civil court.
-The motion to dismiss is just one part of a larger legal strategy he is pursuing which has its basis in a set of 19th-century federal and state treaties that expressly grant tribal access to ceded lands in order to hunt, fish and gather.
+The motion to dismiss is just one part of a larger legal strategy he is pursuing which has its basis in a set of 19th-century federal and state treaties that explicitly grant tribal access to ceded lands for the purposes of hunting and gathering.

 Water Protector Winona LaDuke visits with a horse at her new camp at Shell River.
 She hopes the camp can teach Indigenous youth traditional practices including horse riding.